timjogorman/RicherEventDescription/guidelines.md

 is not an option.

 Here, because the **chemotherapy** is HYPOTHETICAL, it cannot be TLINKed to **surgery**, even given the explicit mention.
-Further discussion can be found in Section \ref{discussion}.

-#### You do not need to TLINK TIMEX3s to one another.
+#### Try to only link EVENTs and TIMEX3s within the same sentence.

-Although there is certainly a temporal relation between, say, "January 15th, 2009" and "March 2013", part of the post-processing of these annotations is the normalization of these Temporal Expressions, which will allow us to order these expressions on a timeline based on the times they represent.
-Although you will certainly still TLINK EVENTs and TIMEX3s, the TIMEX3s in the document can almost always be temporally ordered without the annotator's help.
+In a perfect world, nearly all TLINKs would occur across two EVENTs or TIMEX3s in the same sentence.
+That said, often you need to link to an EVENT or TIMEX3 in a previous sentence to put an EVENT in the proper narrative container.
+In these situations, you may do so, but you should double-check to ensure that there is no other way of going about it, and remember that Coreference annotation will be done to link pronouns and subsequent mentions, so linking an EVENT to a subsequent reference to the narrative container is acceptable as well.

-\color{blue}
+That said, because of the nature of the notes, *TLINKs should never link items in sections with differing SECTIONTIME.

 #### Avoid "Millisecond Reasoning"